shotastage/webPiano/README.md

 ## Introduction
-You can play the piano on your browser that is made using Web-based technologies.
+You can play the piano on your browser using Web-based technologies.

 ### Features